michelou/dotty-examples/OPENJDK.md

 - they are certified for [JCK](https://openjdk.java.net/groups/conformance/JckAccess/) <sup id="anchor_01">[[1]](#footnote_01)</sup> compliance (eg. [SapMachine](https://sap.github.io/SapMachine/) , [Zulu](https://www.azul.com/why-would-you-risk-your-apps-on-an-uncertified-jvm/)) or not.
 - they include different [backports](https://builds.shipilev.net/backports-monitor/) of fixes from OpenJDK 12 or newer (eg. [Corretto](https://docs.aws.amazon.com/corretto/latest/corretto-11-ug/patches.html)).
 - they include additional modules (eg. Device IO API on Linux ARMv7) or integrate special tools (eg. HotswapAgent in [Trava](https://github.com/TravaOpenJDK/trava-jdk-11-dcevm)).
-- they support different sets of platform architectures.
+- they support different sets of platform architectures (eg. [SapMachine](https://sap.github.io/SapMachine/) x64 only).

 > **&#9755;** ***Installation policy***<br/>
 > When possible we install software from a a [Zip archive](https://www.howtogeek.com/178146/htg-explains-everything-you-need-to-know-about-zipped-files/) rather than via a Windows installer.
 In our case we defined **`C:\opt\`** as the installation directory for optional software tools (*in reference to* the [**`/opt/`**](http://tldp.org/LDP/Linux-Filesystem-Hierarchy/html/opt.html) directory on Unix).

-For instance our development environment looks as follows (*February 2019*):
+For instance our development environment looks as follows (*March 2019*):

 <pre style="font-size:80%;">
 C:\opt\jdk-11.0.2\